anton-kolyaev/pot-summer-25/README.md

 **If you don`t have authorized users**, you should:
 - in `SecurityConfig.java` change from `.anyRequest().authenticated())` to `.anyRequest().permitAll())`
-- After that build and app `./gradlew bootRun`
+- After that, build and app `./gradlew bootRun`
-- Use Swagger or Curl to execute request on `POST /v1/users/` endpoint
+- Use Swagger or Curl to execute a request on `POST /v1/users/` endpoint
 > With Curl (bash/zsh):
 ```bash
 curl -X 'POST' \